AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/journey-optimizer-push.md

    1. Select ![Edit](https://spectrum.adobe.com/static/icons/workflow_18/Smock_Edit_18_N.svg) next to the **[!UICONTROL Event id condition]** field.

       1. In the **[!UICONTROL Add an event id condition]** dialog, drag and drop **[!UICONTROL Event Type (eventType)]** on to **[!UICONTROL Drag and drop an element here]**.
-      1. In the popover, scroll to the bottom and select **[!UICONTROL application.test]**.
+      1. In the popover, scroll to the bottom and select **[!UICONTROL application.test]** (which is the event type you added earlier to the list of event types as part of [Update your schema](#update-your-schema)).
 Then scroll up to the top and select **[!UICONTROL Ok]**.
-      1. Click **[!UICONTROL Ok]**.
+      1. Select **[!UICONTROL Ok]** to save the condition.
          ![Edit event condition](assets/ajo-edit-condition.png)

    1. Select **[!UICONTROL ECID (ECID)]** from the **[!UICONTROL Namespace]** list.
 Automatically the **[!UICONTROL Profile identifier]** field is populated with **[!UICONTROL The id of the first element of the key ECID for the map identityMap]**.
    1. Select **[!UICONTROL Save]**.
       ![Edit event step 2](assets/ajo-edit-event2.png)

 You just created an event configuration that is based on the mobile app experience events schema you created earlier as part of this tutorial.
 This event configuration will filter incoming experience events using your mobile app identifier, so you ensure only events initiated from your mobile app will trigger the journey you will build in the next step.
+In a real world scenario you might want to send push notifications from an external service, however the same concepts apply: from the external application send an experience event into Experience Platform that has specific fields you can use to apply conditions on before these events trigger a journey.

 ### Create the journey